Salem, New Jersey: History

 Salem was founded by John Fenwick, a Quaker.
-Fenwick had been involved in a financial dispute with an Edward Byllynge, another Quaker, who had received the undivided portion of New Jersey territory that James Stuart, Duke of York had granted to Lord John Berkeley in 1664.
-Berkeley had sold his share to Byllynge in 1675 for 1,000 pounds, but Byllynge had become bankrupt and so had the property turned over to Fenwick to hold for Byllynge and his assigns in trust.
-Byllynge and Fenwick came to disagree over the property.
+Fenwick had been involved in a financial dispute with Edward Byllynge, another Quaker, who had received the undivided portion of New Jersey territory that James Stuart, Duke of York had granted to Lord John Berkeley in 1664.
+Berkeley had sold his share to Byllynge in 1675 for 1,000 pounds, but Byllynge had become bankrupt and had the property transferred to Fenwick to hold in trust for Byllynge and his assigns.
+Fenwick and Byllynge subsequently disagreed over ownership and control of the property.

-William Penn was asked to adjudicate the matter and he awarded 90% of the claim to Byllynge and the remaining 10% and a cash settlement to Fenwick for his share.
-Fenwick was dissatisfied with Penn's judgement and refused to abide by the decision; essentially Fenwick had no assurance that a previously bankrupt man would convey ten percent of the net proceeds of the future venture since he had not even paid the adjudicated cash settlement.
-So Fenwick organized a colony of settlers and sailed to the Delaware Bay where he settled as Patroon on the eastern shore near the abandoned Swedish settlement of Fort Nya Elfsborg and set himself up as the local governor of the fifth Tenth (approximately 20% of the original Edward Byllynge property), issuing land patents and enforcing his own laws in defiance of Byllynge and Penn.
-Byllynge countered by suing Fenwick, causing uncertainty in the chain of land title.
-The economic damages to those who controlled property within and near Salem caused many injured persons over the next decade to declare a long line of complaints and lawsuits in the colonial courts.
-To preserve Salem, its inhabitants and their property, Fenwick remained under arrest for months until copies of documents proving his claims were obtained from England.
-Fenwick ultimately proved the right of his claim in the court of Dominion Governor Andros, and returned to govern the Salem tenth by 1689.
-Salem remained as a settlement and continued growing.
-In October 1693, the community was given permission to choose officers.
+William Penn was asked to adjudicate the matter, and he awarded 90% of the claim to Byllynge and the remaining 10% to Fenwick, along with a cash settlement for his share.
+Fenwick was dissatisfied with Penn's judgement and refused to abide by the decision.
+Essentially, Fenwick had no assurance that a man who had previously gone bankrupt would convey 10% of the net proceeds of the future venture, particularly since Byllynge had not even paid the adjudicated cash settlement.
+Fenwick therefore organized a colony of settlers and sailed to the Delaware Bay where he settled as patroon on the eastern shore near the abandoned Swedish settlement of Fort Nya Elfsborg.
+There he established himself as the local governor of the Fifth Tenth (approximately 20% of the original Byllynge property), issuing land patents and enforcing his own laws in defiance of Byllynge and Penn.

+Byllynge countered by suing Fenwick, creating uncertainty over the chain of land title.
+The economic damages suffered by those who controlled property in and around Salem caused many affected individuals over the following decade to file numerous complaints and lawsuits in the colonial courts.
+To preserve Salem, its inhabitants and their property, Fenwick remained under arrest for months until copies of documents supporting his claims were obtained from England.
+The court of Dominion Governor Andros ultimately upheld Fenwick's claim, and he returned to govern the Salem tenth by 1689.
+Salem remained as a settlement and continued to grow.
+In October 1693, the community was given permission to choose its own officers.